geekscape/mqtt_lua/readme.markdown

 On Linux, Lua and LuaRocks can be installed via your Linux distribution package manager.
 On Mac OS X, Lua and LuaRocks can be installed via Darwin ports.
 After that, LuaSocket can be installed via LuaRocks.

-Lua MQTT client library as a LuaRock ...

-* luarocks --from=_server_ install mqtt

 Lua MQTT client library (source code) from GitHub ...